TechDev40/DiceRollerFinal-challenge/README.md

 Introduction
 ------------

-DiceRollerFinal-challenge adds onto DiceRollerFinal with two dice that are rolled independently.
+DiceRollerFinal-challenge adds onto DiceRollerFinal with more dice that are rolled independently.

-Test 1
+Test 1 branch